Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: ChebNetII model

-\textbf{Runge phenomenon.} In comparison to GPR-GNN~\cite{chien2021GPR-GNN}, which uses the Monomial basis, BernNet has the advantage of reducing the Runge phenomenon.
-In particular, when we utilize polynomial interpolation (Lemma~\ref{app_le_inter_poly}) to approximate a Runge filter $h(\hat{\lambda})$ with a high degree over a set of equispaced interpolation points, this will cause oscillation along the edges of an interval.
+\textbf{Runge phenomenon.} In comparison to GPR-GNN~\cite{chien2021GPR-GNN}, which uses the Monomial basis, ChebNetII has the advantage of reducing the Runge phenomenon~\cite{epperson1987runge}.
+In particular, when we use the general polynomial interpolation to approximate a Runge filter $h(\hat{\lambda})$ with a high degree over a set of equispaced interpolation points, it will cause oscillation along the edges of an interval.
 Consequently, as the degree of the polynomial increases, the interpolation error increases.
-We analyze the error of polynomial interpolation:
+Following~\cite{chebyshev_expansions}, we define the error of polynomial interpolation as